ravinducolambage-hue/Logistics-Management-System/README.md

 # Logistics-Management-System

+🚚 Logistics Management System (Java Project)

-This project is a **Java-based Logistics Management System** developed to simulate the key operations involved in managing a logistics and delivery service.
-It is a **menu-driven program**, meaning users can easily navigate through different options to perform various tasks such as managing cities, calculating distances between them, handling customer delivery requests, and estimating both delivery time and cost.
+This project is a Java-based Logistics Management System 💻 designed to manage and simulate real-world delivery and transportation operations in a simple, menu-driven way.
+It allows users to handle cities, routes, vehicle types, and delivery costs — all through a clean, interactive console interface.

-The system integrates several important **Java programming concepts** — including arrays, loops, conditionals, and methods — to create a structured and interactive experience.
-Users can add and view different cities, define routes, select vehicle types, and determine the fuel consumption based on distance and vehicle efficiency.
-It also enables the calculation of total delivery cost by considering parameters like distance, fuel usage, and vehicle type, giving users a realistic understanding of how delivery systems function in real life.

-This project is especially useful for **students and beginner programmers** who want to strengthen their understanding of Java while working on a **practical, real-world application**.
-It not only helps in learning programming fundamentals but also introduces essential problem-solving and logical-thinking skills that are widely applicable in software development.
-Overall, this Logistics Management System demonstrates how programming can be used to model and automate everyday business processes effectively.
+🌟 Key Features:

+🏙️ Manage Cities & Routes – Add and view different cities and the distances between them.

+🚗 Vehicle Management – Choose different types of vehicles with varying fuel efficiencies.

+🧾 Delivery Requests – Handle customer orders and calculate delivery times and costs.

+⛽ Fuel Consumption – Estimate fuel usage based on distance and vehicle type.

+💰 Cost Estimation – Automatically calculate total delivery costs in a realistic way.

+🧠 What I Learned:

+This project helped me understand how to use:

+Arrays to store and organize data efficiently.

+Loops and conditionals to control program flow.

+Methods (functions) to make the code cleaner and reusable.

+🎯 Why This Project Is Cool:

+As a first-year university student, this project was a fun and challenging way to apply what I’ve learned in Java so far! 🚀 It showed me how programming can actually solve real-world problems — like managing deliveries and calculating logistics costs — and gave me confidence to build more complex systems in the future.